Skip to main content

 Illustrative Example

-Each function is valued at the BLS median hourly wage for that SOC code in the San Francisco-Oakland-Hayward MSA (area code 41860), weighted by the proportion of time allocated.
+Each function is valued at the BLS median hourly wage for that SOC code in the San Francisco-Oakland-Hayward MSA (area code 41860, May 2025 data), weighted by the proportion of time allocated.
 The sum of all weighted wages produces the Cost Approach compensation figure.
-Figures shown are hypothetical.
+The owner profile is illustrative; the per-task rates are the actual BLS medians for those occupations in this metro for the May 2025 data year.

 Market Approach (Industry Comparison)